ibm-cloud-docs/log-analysis/log_sources.md

 # Log sources
 {: #log_sources}

-You can configure different log sources to forward logs to an IBM Log Analysis with LogDNA instance.
+You can configure {{site.data.keyword.Bluemix_notm}} log sources and on-premisses log sources to forward logs to an IBM Log Analysis with LogDNA instance.
 {:shortdesc}

 ## Platform: Container services
 {: #kube}